TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

    Description
-         If this is set, the caption text is split by the character (or string) from ".token" , and every item is displayed under an image each in the image block.
+         If this is set, the caption text is split by the character (or string) from ".token", and every item is displayed under an image each in the image block.

          .token = (string /stdWrap) Character to split the caption elements